viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Model.rst

 You can then add new public methods to this repository in order to access to your business indexes (logically hosted in your COMMAND architectural area).

+In order to support the special case of repositories backed by legacy constraints which are using auto-incremented keys, Kasper framework provides you with the SQLRepository :

+**TODO**

 Value objects
 -------------